-33 of the Best Bathroom Paint Colors of All Time
+36 of the Best Bathroom Paint Colors We’ve Ever Seen

 The bathroom has long-been a favorite spot for designers and design enthusiasts to experiment with color and pattern, as it is often hidden from the rest of the house.
-This means that the world is your oyster when it comes to selecting a color to paint your bathroom..
-So whether you’re looking to create a high-impact, Instagram-worthy powder room or a spa-like retreat for your ensuite bath, at least one of these 33 paint colors are sure to speak to your needs.
-You’ll be amazed by what a fresh coat of paint can do to revamp your bathroom.
+This means that the world is your oyster when it comes to selecting a color to paint your bathroom.

 Charleston-based designer Megan Molten says you can never go wrong with a vivid shade of white to enliven your bathroom without relying on a dramatic color you may dislike in a few months.
 In fact, she created her own ideal shade, Sherwin Williams’ Megan Molten White, that she says is not too warm and not too cool.